Powered by RND

 • The BBC and the controversy at Glastonbury, the return of Blind Date on Disney, and the surprising part Wayne Rooney played in the story of HIGNFY.

 This week, Peter and Jimmy discuss the Glastonbury controversy that the BBC has found itself embroiled in, and Peter offers some eye-witness reporting from on the ground at the festival.
 We talk Disney’s latest non-scripted announcements, including the return of Blind Date.
-And we ask why, when you sell a format to the Australians, they always try and make it smuttier than anyone ever imagined it could possibly be.
-Plus, Jimmy’s day at Wimbledon with Johnny Vaughan, a visit to Cilla’s house, and a surprisingly in depth discussion of Wayne Rooney’s beard.
+And we ask why, when you sell a format to the Australians, they always seem to try and make it smuttier than anyone ever imagined it could possibly be.
+Plus, Jimmy’s day at Wimbledon with Johnny Vaughan, a visit to Cilla’s house, and why you should immediately go out and buy a new Mini.
 Jimmy Mulville is the co-founder and Chief Executive of Hat Trick Productions.
-His list of hit shows includes Have I Got News For You (series 69 now airing), Father Ted, Derry Girls, Outnumbered, and Episodes.
+His list of hit shows includes Have I Got News For You, Father Ted, Derry Girls, Outnumbered, and Episodes.
 In the US Hat Trick launched Whose Line Is It Anyway in 1997 which ran on ABC for seven years and was the first British series to be recreated for American network television by a British producer.Peter Fincham ran TalkBack, where he executive produced many of their biggest shows including I’m Alan Partridge, Never Mind The Buzzcocks, and Da Ali G Show.
 He went on to be Controller of BBC1, then he was Director of Television at ITV, before returning to the independent sector as the co-CEO of Expectation, the company behind Clarkson's Farm and Alma's Not Normal.Our email address is [email protected], or you can get in touch via our socials at @InsidersTVPod.
 New episodes every Friday.Insiders: The TV Podcast is an Expectation and Hat Trick co-production.The producer is Owen Braben.
 Hosted on Acast.
 See acast.com/privacy for more information.

 --------